 Sony 90mm f/2.8 Macro G OSS E Mount Prime Lens

 This full frame macro lens is everything I hoped it would be and more.
 It captures killer sharp macro images with amazing bokeh.
+The lens comes in around $1000 (Amazon Link) so it is not a small purchase.
 Manual focus on the 90mm is precise and feels great while zeroing in on the tiniest of subjects.
 I originally bought this lens right before a backpacking trip in Joshua Tree.
 It was really fun to get to know my way around this lens on a trip that was filled with amazing macro photography opportunities.
 Razor sharp cactus, bugs, desert blooms, and tiny flowers all became my macro subjects during the tip.
 The optical steady shot (OSS) on this lens is a great bonus as it actually makes macro photography possible without a tripod.
 While most macro photography requires a tripod (because the tiniest movement at extreme magnifications can make your photos blurry) this lens preforms great hand-held, granted you have plenty of light and are using a fast shutter speed.

 Here is a an example macro photo of a flower with rain drop on it taken with the Sony 90mm G. It was a drizzly overcast day so the ISO is a bit high, yet this lens still captured a super sharp image.
 See more photo examples on the 90mm macro lens review post.